syncfusion-content/fileformat-docs/File-Formats/PDF/Convert-HTML-To-PDF/azure.md

 ---
 title: Convert HTML to PDF in Azure | Syncfusion
-description: Learn how to convert HTML to PDF in Azure .NET Core with easy steps using Syncfusion .NET HTML converter library.
+description: Learn how to convert HTML to PDF in Azure with easy steps using Syncfusion .NET HTML converter library.
 platform: file-formats
 control: PDF
 documentation: UG
 keywords: Assemblies
 ---

-Syncfusion [HTML to PDF converter](https://www.syncfusion.com/document-processing/pdf-framework/net/html-to-pdf) is a .NET library for converting webpages, SVG, MHTML, and HTML to PDF using C#.
+The Syncfusion [HTML to PDF converter](https://www.syncfusion.com/document-processing/pdf-framework/net/html-to-pdf) is a .NET library for converting webpages, SVG, MHTML, and HTML to PDF using C#.
 It is reliable and accurate.
 The result preserves all graphics, images, text, fonts, and the layout of the original HTML document or webpage.
 Using this library, you can convert an HTML to PDF using C# with the Blink rendering engine in Azure App Service on Linux, Azure app service using the Linux [docker](https://www.docker.com/why-docker) container and Azure Function Application Linux.

-## Azure App Service Linux
+# Azure App Service Linux

-### Steps to convert HTML to PDF in Azure App service on Linux:
+## Steps to convert HTML to PDF in Azure App service on Linux:

 Create a new ASP.NET Core MVC application.
 ![Convert HTMLToPDF Azure NetCore Step1](htmlconversion_images/AzureNetCore1.png)